pahrohfit/sanic-beskar/docs/quickstart.rst

 .. note::

-    sanic-praetorian does not support distutils or setuptools because the author has very strong feelings about python packaging and the role pip plays in taking us into a bright new future of standardized and usable python packaging
+    sanic-praetorian does not support distutils or setuptools because the origional author, as well as this maintainer, have very strong feelings about python packaging and the role pip plays in taking us into a bright new future of standardized and usable python packaging

-Install from pypi (**not yet available**) .........................................
+Install from pypi (**coming soon**) .........................................
 This will install the latest release of sanic-praetorian from pypi via pip::